Hornets' Nest: Plot

 In Northern Italy in 1944, the entire population of the village of Reanoto is massacred by the SS under the command of the cruel Major Sturmbannführer Taussig for helping the Italian resistance movement.
-The only survivors are a group of young boys in ages from 7 to 14 led by Aldo, who witnessed the mass execution and vow revenge.
+The only survivors are a group of young boys, aged 7 to 14, led by Aldo, who witnessed the mass execution and vow revenge.

 That night, a detachment of US Army paratrooper saboteurs jump into the area with a mission to destroy a strategic dam with the partisans prior to the Fifth United States Army's advance into the area.
 Their drop zone has been discovered by Wehrmacht troops under the command of Hauptmann Friedrich von Hecht, who kill them all except the leader of the paratroopers, Captain Turner, who is rendered unconscious and goes unnoticed by the Germans when he lands in the branches of a tree.
 The Germans capture the demolition equipment from the dead Americans.

 Aldo and his friends rescue Turner by spiriting him away from the ambush.
-Realising that Turner needs medical attention, they kidnap German doctor Bianca Freedling, to nurse him to health, and keeping her captive even after Turner's recovery.
+Realizing that Turner needs medical attention, they kidnap German doctor Bianca Freedling, to nurse him to health, and keeping her captive even after Turner's recovery.
 In order to avenge the massacre of Reanoto, Aldo wants Turner to train him and his friends in the use of military weapons and tactics.
 Turner uses the opportunity as a second chance to complete his sabotage mission, using the boys instead of his late command.
 He has the boys steal the captured American demolition gear from von Hecht's headquarters, killing SS Rottenführer Gunther in the process, but Aldo hides the detonators until Turner leads them in their revenge.
-He trains them to use German MP40 guns.
+He trains them to use German MP 40 guns.

 Turner and the doctor go to look at the dam.
-The doctor tries to stab Turner with a pair of scissors and then runs towards a passing German armoured car but Turner drags her into cover and rapes her.
+The doctor tries to stab Turner with a pair of scissors and then runs towards a passing German armored car but Turner drags her into cover and rapes her.

 In response to the killing of Gunther, Standartenführer Jannings hunts for Turner and his "Dead End Kids" an SS-led affair, placing von Hecht under the command of Taussig and reassigning his regular Wehrmacht troops to guard a tunnel.
 Not long after this, Turner and the boys steal a truck and drive to SS headquarters, slaughtering all of Taussig's men in a surprise attack.
 Killing the SS was enough for most of the boys, but not for Aldo, who is becoming emotionally and mentally unhinged.
 He wants to keep killing Germans.